ehsanmehrali/IMDb-movies/README.md

-# 🎥 My Movies Database 🎬
+# 🎥 IMDb Movies Sample Database 🎬

 A simple and colorful command-line application for managing your personal movie collection using SQLite.
 With features like fuzzy search, statistics, and matplotlib-based histograms, this tool makes it fun and efficient to track and explore your favorite movies.